dev-ransom/alx-system_engineering-devops/0x01-shell_permissions/README.md

-You should use exactly 8 characters for your command (+1 character for the new line) You can assume that the user betty will exist when we will run your script
+You should use exactly 8 characters for your command (+1 character for the new line) You can assume that the user betty will exist when we will run your script 1-who_am_i - whoami
+* Write a script that prints the effective username of the current user.